kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 > external-service1 and external-service2 have overlapping IPs X.X.X.X, which can disrupt your traffic.

-As a result, we will select the first `MeshExternalService` based on the creation type.
+As a result, we will select the first `MeshExternalService` based on the creation time.
 If they were created simultaneously, we will use lexicographical order.

 #### Domain generation